robinrob/bouncing-balls/README.md

 -- Check Developer Console -> Settings -> Disable Cache
 -- Check not more than one Cocos process running - each process runs on a different port number

+TODO:

+Single-instance restart button is causing probs in GameOverLayer as the restart was created from scratch each time the menu loaded before.